Mihovil98/Arduino-Alarm-Stopwatch-Countdown/README.md

 The RTC module was used to realize a system that measures time, and if necessary, the system can be used as an alarm clock, stopwatch or counter.

-By entering the desired letter in the serial monitor - n for the clock, u for updating the time on the clock, s for the stopwatch, and for the alarm clock or o for the countdown, the user selects the desired operation of the system.
+By entering the desired letter in the serial monitor - 'n' for the clock, 'u' for updating the time on the clock, 's' for the stopwatch, 'a' for the alarm clock or 'o' for the countdown - the user selects the desired operation of the system.

 ## Components Used